 LORNE GREENE

-Febuary 12th 1915 - September 11th 1987
+12th 1915 - September 11th 1987

-Lorne Greene, known to so many as the voice of Canada, Battlestar Galatica's Commander Adama and probably the most prolific, the Ponderosa's beloved father figure, Ben 'Pa' Cartwright.
+Lorne Greene, known to so many as the voice of Canada, Battlestar Galactica's Commander Adama and probably the most prolific, the Ponderosa's beloved father figure, Ben 'Pa' Cartwright.
 With a commanding presence and voice to match he will be forever remembered and loved as the perfect father to many new and old generations of fans alike.

 Memorial Site - Under Construction